celery/celery/docs/userguide/application.rst

     Go to the :ref:`Configuration reference <configuration>` for a complete listing of all the available settings, and their default values.

 ``config_from_object``
 ----------------------

-.. sidebar:: Timezones & Pytz.
+.. sidebar:: Timezones & pytz

     Setting a time zone other than UTC requires the :mod:`pytz` library to be installed, see the :setting:`CELERY_TIMEZONE` setting for more